coverclock/com-diag-hazer/ISSUES.md

-to use with gpstool by changing the class and message ID binary values from those for UBX-VAL-GET to UBX-VAL-SET, changing the mask value from 0x00 (none) to 0x01 (RAM), and adding the standard UBX front matter. (gpstool will automatically adding the checksum end matter.)
+to use with gpstool by changing the class and message ID binary values from those for UBX-VAL-GET to UBX-VAL-SET, changing the mask value from 0x00 (none) to 0x01 (RAM), and adding the standard UBX front matter. (gpstool will automatically add the checksum end matter.)